Stop Your Dog From Barking With A No Bark Dog Collar

 What’s An Alternative For A No-Bark Collar?

 It’s weatherproof and designed for outdoor use.
-You can hang it on a tree, wall or fence to stop your dog or your neighbor’s dog from barking.
+You can hang it on a tree, wall, or fence to stop your dog or your neighbor’s dog from barking.
 The ultrasonic frequency isn’t harmful to pets and works up to 50 feet away.

 Criticism Of The No-Bark Collar

 For some dogs, the shock collar is too painful, while others seem to be unaffected by it.
 The citronella collar can cause some dogs to roll on the floor and try to disguise their scent with the citronella.
-And for other dogs, the ultrasound noise does not deter the dog from barking, so it really is beneficial to know your dog and options when using a bark collar.
+For other dogs, the ultrasound noise does not deter the dog from barking, so it really is beneficial to know your dog and options when using a bark collar.

 Tagged With: ,